boschresearch/hee_dataset/README.md

 This is the HEE (Highway Eagle Eye) data set.
 It consists of ~12000 individual vehicle trajectories (~4h), recorded by drones over a highway section (length ~600m) with an entry lane.

-*Important note:* Keep in mind that this data set can be useful for studies like ours, but some aspects of it may be noisy, so it is only meant for such experimental purposes.
+**Important note:** Keep in mind that this data set can be useful for experimental studies like ours cited below, but some aspects of it may be noisy, so it is **only meant for experimental** purposes.
 In particular, the measurements in the data set are partially noisy/distortet.
 Furthermore, unfortunately the "map.kml" in parts, is somewhat inaccurate.